infusionsoft/keap-sdk/sdks/v2/javascript/docs/EmailApi.md

 - **Accept**: application/json

-## sendEmailUsingPOST1
+## sendEmailTemplate

-> sendEmailUsingPOST1(opts)
+> sendEmailTemplate(opts)

-Send an Email
+Send an email based on a template

-Sends an Email to a list of Contacts
+Send an email based on a template

 ### Example